David Rose, President

 Gail Rose is a retired science teacher.
 Dave and Gail enjoyed their first visit to Rapa Nui so much that they returned twice more.

 Elaine Crumpley is a retired science teacher.
 She has spent time on Easter Island teaching science classes to Rapanui students, which was an “amazing experience”.
-Elaine is a member of the EIF Scholarship Committee.
+Elaine is a former member of the EIF Scholarship Committee.

 Elaine Dvorak and her husband Don have conducted amazing kite-aerial photography projects on Easter Island and in Hawaii.
 Their aerial photos showing archaeological sites have provided valuable information to archaeologists on the ground.